Janette Manrara

-Janette Manrara Škorjanec (born November 16, 1983) is an American singer, choreographer and professional dancer, and television presenter.
+Janette Manrara Škorjanec (born November 16, 1983) is an American professional dancer and television presenter.
 She is best known for her appearances on the US series So You Think You Can Dance and British dance reality television competition, Strictly Come Dancing (the original version of Dancing with the Stars).
 She is married to Slovenian dancer and co-star Aljaž Škorjanec.
 In June 2021, she quit being a dancer to co host Strictly Come Dancing: It Takes Two with Rylan Clark, and later Fleur East.

 Early life

 Manrara is from Miami, Florida, US.
-Born to her Cuban parents, Luis and Maritza, Janette is the oldest of three children.
+Born to Cuban parents, Luis and Maritza, Janette is the oldest of three children.
 Originally a singer, learning from her Cuban family, she formally studied dance from the age of 19.
 She began performing in musical theatre at age 12, and started her formal dance training at 19, studying ballroom, ballet, pointe, jazz and hip-hop.
 Manrara studied finance at Florida International University, and worked in a bank for seven years, as a senior loan processor; this was while she was completing her dance training in Ballroom, Ballet, Pointe, Jazz, Hip Hop, and Salsa.